Code-Institute-Submissions/Dublin-360-CI/README.md

 ## Credits

 ### Content
+- Main Text Written by Dermot Murphy
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- Some text for section Cards on Home was copied from [Wikipedia](https://en.wikipedia.org/wiki/) Descriptions

 ### Media
 - The photos used in this site were obtained from either Dermot Murphy or